 Cultural Norm’s Relevance

-All it took was understanding the cultural norms Paul was addressing in 1st century Corinth to bring a 21st century congregation in Nigeria into perfect harmony.
+All it took was understanding the cultural norms Paul was addressing in 1st century Corinth to bring a 21st century congregation in Senegal into perfect harmony.